Copyright © Media Law International 2018. All Rights Reserved.

 The media team at Cuatrecasas acts for entertainment companies, television networks and music recording studios.
 Clients describe the team as “very professional, efficient and with in-depth knowledge of the law and the industry”.
 Head of the IP, media and data protection division, Leonor Chastre, is a leading industry figure, locally and internationally.
 Clients refer to her “professional expertise and strategic view”.

 Pbbr has a solid position in the market and is praised by clients and peers alike.
 According to one client, “The firm is extremely cooperative and responsive.
 Lawyers provide excellent and competent advice”.
-Clients highlight Ricardo Henriques for providing “practical advice with excellent quality.”
-Led by César Bessa Monteiro, the team advised on the launch of local streaming businesses, on digital media regulation and on advertising campaigns.
+Clients highlight lawyers for providing “practical advice with excellent quality.”
+The team advised on the launch of local streaming businesses, on digital media regulation and on advertising campaigns.
 The practice also has a particular focus on IT and IP with wider emphasis on franchising, distribution and unfair competition.

 PLMJ acts for investors and operators active in the media and technology sectors.
 Advice covers regulation of electronic communication, television and social media and software acquisition and licensing.
 Other areas of expertise include intellectual property and sports law.
 The team’s work includes arbitration of sports disputes, drafting of institutional regulations and contractual work.